kat-vik/php-integration/README.md

 The WebPay API consists of the entrypoint methods in the WebPay and WebPayAdmin classes.
 These instantiate builder classes in the Svea namespace.
 Given i.e. an order builder instance, you then use method calls to populate it with order rows and customer identifiction data.
 You then choose the payment method and get a request class in return.
 You then send the request and get a service response from Svea in return.
 In general, the request classes will validate that all required builder class attributes are present, and if not will throw an exception stating what methods are missing for the request in question.

 ### Synchronous and asynchronous requests
 Most service requests are synchronous and return a response immediately.
-For asynchronous hosted service payment requests, the customer will be redirected to i.e. the selected card payment provider or bank, and you will get a callback to a return url, where where you receive and parse the response.
+For asynchronous hosted service payment requests, the customer will be redirected to i.e. the selected card payment provider or bank, and you will get a callback to a return url, where you receive and parse the response.

 ### Namespaces
 The package makes use of PHP namespaces, grouping most classes under the namespace Svea.
 The entrypoint classes WebPay, WebPayAdmin and associated support classes are excluded from the Svea namespace.
 The underlying internal services and methods are contained in the Svea sub-namespaces WebService, HostedService and AdminService.